fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/02_preprocessor/01_include.md

 #include <iostream>
 ```

 What's exactly inside iostream depends on the compiler.
-What can be sure though, that inside this file `std::cout`, `std::cin` and other stuff from I/O stream library is defined.
+What can be sure though, that inside this file `std::cout`, `std::cin` and other stuff from I/O stream library is declared or defined.

 **syntax**